KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 Normalized SRO parameters (β_i/β_0) and phase-specific averages.

 #### Summary Report (`all_alloys_normalized_sro_report.txt`)
-Aggregated results for all alloys in the system with condition satisfaction indicators.
+Aggregated results for all alloys in the system.

 ## Dependencies